top of page

 Today, I am very active in recovery.
 I'll never forget the efforts of the men whose service work and undying commitment to helping others gave me another chance at life.

 One day, I hope that something that I say or do will spare someone else the pain I've gone through over the years.
-If I'm able to do that, every mistake I've made and ev
+If I'm able to do that, every mistake I've made and every tear that I've shed will have been entirely worth it.

 A Note From 2023: If you are wondering why I share this so openly, it's to share hope, by reminding people that no matter what challenges we face in life, recovery is possible.
 There were a handful of men and women in the Program that supported me unconditionally along the way (some without even knowing me), helping me to change my life and way of thinking.
 Although disappointed, my family always stuck by me, helped me to transition into society, and supported my recovery.